 If you’ve been following the natural health movement for some time, you have probably witnessed the dramatic changes happening in the world of nutrition.

-Different kinds of innovative diets promising to help people lose weight, gain muscle, reverse chronic disease, extent human lifespan and provide unlimited energy, come and go in regular intervals, baffling the public and creating massive amounts of confusion.
+Different kinds of ‘innovative’ diets promising to help people lose weight, gain muscle, reverse chronic disease, and increase longevity, come and go baffling the public and creating lots of confusion.

 Typical examples include: Ketogenic, Vegan, Raw Vegan, Paleo, Carnivore, Raw Carnivore, Raw Primal, Fruitarian, Vegetarian, Pescetarian, Flexitarian, Specific Carbohydrate Diet, The Anabolic Diet, Low FODMAP, Vertical Diet, etc.